“I wanted to walk the inner life of every Man I saw, look at the world through their eyes.” Aleksandr Kuprin

 When and where are we planning to move?

 As many of you already know we have a home in Budapest Hungary.
 It is not big enough to live and run a homestay program, but just outside Budapest, in a beautiful suburb on the Buda Hill, there is a French private school for our children to continue their education in French.
 In fact, it also has English as a second language and Hungarian as a third, so it is almost custom made for our trilingual kids.
-Also, they will continue with German as this area has many German afterschool programs.
+Also, they will continue with German and Spanish as this area has many German afterschool programs and they offer Spanish in the school for Angie.
 This is the neighbourhood we are hoping to move into.

 The bank has already approved us for a mortgage, so when time comes, we will be buying a house.